 Debugging

-One of the main advantages of using Visual Studio is that its debugging tools are great, making it much easier to find and fix errors.
+One of the main advantages of using Visual Studio is that its debugging tools are a joy, and they make it very easy to find and fix errors.

 To do this, we can set breakpoints to the left of the line of code where you want the program to stop.

-The program will run until it reaches the breakpoint, allowing you to examine the state of the program.
+The program will run until it reaches the breakpoint, allowing you to examine the program’s state.
 This is useful for seeing the state of variables and the logic at different points in the program.

-There are many more debugging tools, such as conditional breakpoints, stack visualization… you can explore them gradually.
+There are many more debugging tools, like conditional breakpoints, stack visualization… you can explore them little by little.

-Generally, in any project you will need to configure options.
-And, to be honest, it’s not one of the prettiest parts of MSVC (not everything is going to be nice).
+Generally, in any project you will have to configure options.
+And, truth be told, it’s not one of the prettiest parts of MSVC (not everything was going to be beautiful).

 To access the options, right-click on the project and select Properties.

-For example, we can select the version of C++ we are going to use in C/C++ Settings > General.
-In C++ Standard, select the version you want to use, such as C++17 or C++20.
+For example, we can select the C++ version we are going to use, in C/C++ > General.
+In C++ Language Standard, select the version you want to use, such as C++17 or C++20.

-From here you can also Set the Include Directories.
-If your project requires external libraries, you need to tell Visual Studio where the directory is.
+From here you can also Configure the include directories.
+If your project needs external libraries, you must tell Visual Studio in which directory they are located.

 This is done in Project > Properties > C/C++ > General > Additional Include Directories.